Boeing 757: Flight systems

 The 757's flight deck uses six Rockwell Collins CRT screens to display flight instrumentation, as well as an electronic flight instrument system (EFIS) and an engine indication and crew alerting system (EICAS).
 These systems allow the pilots to handle monitoring tasks previously performed by the flight engineer.
 An enhanced flight management system, improved over versions used on early 747s, automates navigation and other functions, while an automatic landing system facilitates CAT IIIb instrument landings in 490 ft low visibility conditions.
 The inertial reference system (IRS) which debuted with the 757-200 was the first to feature laser-light gyros.
 On the 757-300, the upgraded flight deck features a Honeywell Pegasus flight management computer, enhanced EICAS, and updated software systems.

 To accommodate the same flight deck design as the 767, the 757 has a more rounded nose section than previous narrow-body aircraft.
 The resulting space has unobstructed panel visibility and room for an observer seat.
 Similar pilot viewing angles as the 767 result from a downward sloped cockpit floor and the same forward cockpit windows.

 Three independent hydraulic systems are installed on the 757, one powered by each engine, and the third using electric pumps.
-A ram air turbine is fitted to provide power for essential controls in the event of an emergency.
+A ram air turbine (RAT) is fitted to provide power for essential controls in the event of an emergency.
 A basic form of fly-by-wire facilitates spoiler operation, utilizing electric signaling instead of traditional control cables.
 The fly-by-wire system, shared with the 767, reduces weight and provides for the independent operation of individual spoilers.
 When equipped for extended-range operations, the 757 features a backup hydraulic motor generator and an additional cooling fan in the aircraft's electronics bay.
+The state-of-the-art flight deck design and advanced cockpit features led to pilots nicknaming the aircraft the "Atari Ferrari".